 This section began by asking the epistemological question of whether there can be fallible knowledge.
 And with our having seen — in this section’s (2) — what that question is actually asking, along with — in this section’s (1) — what it is not asking, we should end the section by acknowledging that, in asking that epistemological question, we need not be crediting epistemological observers with having a special insight into whether, in general, people’s beliefs are true.
 The question of whether those beliefs are true is not the question being posed by the epistemological observer.
 She is asking whether a particular belief is knowledge, given (even if only for argument’s sake) that it is true and fallibly justified.
 She is asking this from “above” or “outside” the various “lower level” or “inner” attempts to know whether the given beliefs are true.
 The other (“lower level”) inquirers, in contrast, are asking whether their fallibly justified beliefs are true.
 There is fallibility in each of those processes of questioning; they just happen to have somewhat different subject-matters and methods.

 A very brief word on that problem is in order here.
 It has become the epistemological challenge of defining knowledge precisely, so as to understand all actual or possible cases of knowledge — where one of the project’s guiding assumptions has been that it is possible for instances of knowledge to involve justification which supplies only fallible support.
 In other words, the project has striven to find a precise analysis of what the Fallible Knowledge Thesis would deem to be fallible knowledge; and, unfortunately, the Gettier Problem is generally thought by epistemologists still to be awaiting a definitive solution.
 Such a solution would determine wholly and exactly how fallible a particular justified true belief can be, and in what specific ways it can be fallible, without that justified true belief failing to be knowledge.
 In the meantime (while awaiting that sort of solution), epistemologists incline towards accepting the Justified-True-Belief Analysis — represented here in the Fallible Knowledge Thesis — as being at least approximately correct.
 Certainly in practice, most epistemologists treat the analysis as being correct enough — so that it functions well as giving us a concept of knowledge that is adequate to whatever demands we would place upon a concept of knowledge within most of the contexts where we need a concept of knowledge at all.
 Such epistemologists take the difficulties that have been encountered in the attempts to ascertain exactly how a fallibly justified true belief can manage to be knowledge as being difficulties of mere (and maybe less important) detail, not ones of insuperable and vital principle.
 Those epistemologists tend to assume that eventually the needed details will emerge, that these will be agreed upon by epistemologists, and hence that the basic idea behind the Fallible Knowledge Thesis will finally and definitively be vindicated.
-(For more on the history of that epistemological project, see Shope 1983.)
+(For more on the history of that epistemological project, see Shope 1983 and Hetherington 2016.)

 But again, that definitive vindication is yet to be achieved.
 And, of course, it will not eventuate if we should be answering “No” to the question (discussed earlier in this section) of whether a true belief which is less than infallibly justified is able to be knowledge.
 When there is fallibility in the justification for a particular true belief, is this fact already sufficient to prevent that belief from being knowledge?
 Few epistemologists wish to believe so.
 What we have found in this section is that they are at least not obviously mistaken in that optimistic interpretation.